dstanesc/sart-framework/README.md

 ## Observability

-Indisputably the traditional Simulation Data Management deployments benefit extensively from the execution insights exposed by technologies such __monitoring infrastructure__ on the quality, behavior and performance of data processing activities in general and database interactions in particular.
-Unfortunately, in the same time, the deployments suffer because of the limited monitoring scope and the negative impact on scalability and performance of the subjected system, especially in productive environments.
+Indisputably the traditional Simulation Data Management deployments benefit extensively from the execution insights exposed by technologies such as the __monitoring infrastructure__.
+This proven to be instrumental on exposing the quality, behavior and performance of data processing activities in general and database interactions in particular.
+Unfortunately, in the same time, the deployments suffer because of the limited monitoring scope and the negative impact on scalability and performance of the subjected system, especially in the productive environments.

-There is also important to distinguish the on-demand nature of classic _Simulation Data Management monitoring infrastructure_ and the fact that a given application will communicate any of the monitoring details only in case of active interest of profiling explicit use-cases or application areas.
-While still a powerful instrument, this approach lacks the proactiveness of continuously monitoring chosen aspects of a given application feature and act promptly, ideally fully automated, on observed behavior alterations.
+There is also important to distinguish the _reactive, after the fact_ nature of the classic _Simulation Data Management profiling_.
+Typically monitoring is instrumented on a secondary / test system mirroring as much as possible the productive environment with the declared hope to reproduce the faulty use-cases.
+This definitely proven not always to be possible.
+While still a powerful instrument, this approach lacks the proactiveness of continuously monitoring critical aspects of a given application feature and act promptly, ideally fully automated, on behavior changes.

 The _SART Framework_ choice on externalizing state in _log structures_ and the exclusive message driven approach to state transitions as well as data access presents itself as a huge opportunity to re-think ground-up system monitoring.
 Such capacity of a software system to expose knowledge of its internal states and behavior was identified and coined in the industry as _Observability_.